A Guide to Eyelid Ptosis: 3 Reasons Why Surgery Can Help

-Most upper Eye lid surgery is performed as an OUTPATIENT day surgery.
+Most upper Eyelid surgery is performed as an OUTPATIENT day surgery.
 Upper eyelid surgery may be performed in a fully accredited Hospital or, if a suitable candidate, in a Day Surgery Facility.
-Most lower eyelid lift surgery procedures (Lower Blepharoplasty) are performed in hospitals to maximise patient safety.
+However, most lower eyelid lift surgery procedures (Lower Blepharoplasty) are performed in hospitals to maximise patient safety.

-The procedure itself generally takes from one to up to three hours; during which your Oculoplastic Surgeon or Plastic Surgeon will remove any excess skin and/or fat as well as repair any weakened muscles.
+The procedure itself generally takes from one to up to three hours.
+During this time your Specialist Plastic Surgeon will remove any excess skin and/or fat as well as repair any weakened muscles.

 Recovery for Eye Lid Surgery for Ptosis or Eyelid Rejuvenation

 You will spend several hours in recovery and if all goes well you should be going home that same day!
 However, there are some things you need to be aware of;

 - You may be sore for several days after the procedure.

 - Some redness and swelling are to be expected.

 - You could also experience some bruising around the eye area.